jitsi/sdp-interop/README.md

     PeerConnectionAdapter.prototype.setLocalDescription
       = function (description, successCallback, failureCallback) {
-        // if we're running on FF, transform to Plan A first. if (navigator.mozGetUserMedia)
+        // if we're running on FF, transform to Unified Plan first. if (navigator.mozGetUserMedia)
-            description = this.interop.toPlanA(description);
+            description = this.interop.toUnifiedPlan(description);

         var self = this;
         this.peerconnection.setLocalDescription(description,